Japanese Patterns of Design

 Aiyaki's salt at Kanda Yabusoba

-This is something you don’t want to miss out when you go to Japanese buckwheat noodles.
+You don’t want to miss this on when you go to Japanese buckwheat noodles.
 The grilled duck with leaks is the best combination for a cup of sake.

-A little amount of salt brings out the best flavor from the duck and it also makes a simple snack goes well with sake.
+A little amount of salt brings out the best flavor from the duck, and it also makes a simple snack that goes well with sake.

 Price: 1,340 JPY